alptheexplorer/epflLectureNotes/epflLectureNotes/semesterThree/computerNetworks/compNetworks.md

 Yet another alternative is *FTTH(fiber to the home*.
 Each home has an optical network terminator that is connected to the neighbourhood splitter from which the connection to the central office happens through one shared fiber optic.
 <img src="src/w1.3.png" width="500" >

+### Who owns the infrastructure?
+The internet infrastructre is owned by ISP(Internet service provider).
+However, there isn`t one global company that dominates the market.